izzy-baulk/EPQ-artefact/essay.md

 ### Abstraction and Decomposition

 After finishing my research into Compton scattering, and confirming this phenomenon could be suitably visualised on a 3D plot, I used the processes of abstraction and decomposition to plan my program before beginning work on the code.
 Abstraction in programming refers to the separation of unnecessary details from the information and tasks required to solve a problem, while decomposition is the process of breaking down a problem into smaller, more simple tasks, for each an individual coded solution can be found.
 Abstraction first led me to decide on the following input variables, output variables, intermediate variables, and constants for my code, with variables being values used to store information under specific monikers, through which they can be defined, accessed and updated.

+**INPUTS** - photon energy pre-collision (*E<sub>i</sub>*), photon energy post-collision (*E<sub>r</sub>*)

+**INTERMEDIATES** - electron energy post collision (*E<sub>k</sub>*)

+**OUTPUTS**- electron recoil angle (*Φ*), photon recoil angle (*θ*), electron velocity post-collision (*V*)

+**CONSTANTS** - velocity of photon (*c*), electron rest energy (*E<sub>0</sub>*), electron mass (*m*)

 I decided to use these specific variables as they allowed me to use equations within my code that had already been proved and verified by other physicists, reducing chances of error in my program as I did not need to do any complex algebraic manipulation.
-However, to make sure I understood where these equations were coming from, I wrote my own proofs separately and checked these against the known ones
+However, to make sure I understood where these equations were coming from, I wrote my own proofs separately and checked these against the known ones.
+I was also able to better test my code, as I could find examples of calculations using these equations, the outputs of which I could check against the outputs of the calculations carried out within my program.
+The equations I ended up using were as follows:

-**INPUTS** - photon energy pre-collision (*E<sub>i</sub>*), photon energy post-collision (*E<sub>r</sub>*) **INTERMEDIATES** - electron energy post collision (*E<sub>k</sub>*) **OUTPUTS**- electron recoil angle (*Φ*), photon recoil angle (*θ*), electron velocity post-collision (*V*) **CONSTANTS** - velocity of photon (*c*), electron rest energy (*E<sub>0</sub>*), electron mass (*m*)

-These decisions led me to decide on choosing the below equations to carry out the necessary calculations within my program:

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230789096-d4bf6c2e-861d-46e5-b7db-c5dbaab77439.png"></img>
 ###### Eqn 3 - equation for electron recoil angle[^2]